QMS: ISO 9001, AS 9100, ISO 13485, TL 9000 compared

 ISO 13485:2016: medical-device QMS

 Section titled “ISO 13485:2016: medical-device QMS”ISO 13485:2016 is published by ISO Technical Committee 210.
 It is the dominant medical-device QMS internationally.
-The 2016 edition was followed by Cor 1 (2023), a corrigendum that corrected editorial points without changing substance.
+The 2016 edition was last reviewed and confirmed in 2025 without modification.

 ISO 13485:2016 deliberately did not migrate to Annex SL.
 Its structure stays close to ISO 9001:2008.
 This decision was taken to preserve regulatory stability for medical-device manufacturers, who rely on this QMS for placing on multiple regulated markets simultaneously.